librazhd7/gentoo/README.md

 > [!WARNING]
 > repository is specifically tailored towards hardware and preferences of mine \
-> you should follow the official gentoo installatin handbook and adjust accordingly
+> you should follow the official gentoo installation handbook and adjust accordingly
 > ```
 > links https://wiki.gentoo.org/wiki/Handbook:AMD64
 > ```

 > [!CAUTION]
-> assuming system-wide configurations have been applied beforehand by using urls stated below, freely follow the guide and docs highlighted for additional information
+> assuming repository system-wide configurations have been applied beforehand, freely follow the guide and docs highlighted for additional information
 > ```
 > git clone https://github.com/librazhd7/gentoo.git
 > ```